Eugene-Ani/Eugene-Ani/README.md

 ### Hi, I'm Eugene 👋
+Junior software engineer with more than years of studying experience.

 - 📫 How to reach me: delatsvet@gmail.com or https://t.me/Evgeny_Ani
-- 🌱 I’m currently studying UX/UI design
+- 🌱 I’m currently studying UX/UI design for fan
 <!--
 **Eugene-Ani/Eugene-Ani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.